 In March 2019, AMJV initiated the process of designating a focal landscape in Virginia to help direct and concentrate our work in the state.
-Through a process that included consultation with numerous state and federal agency and non-profit partners and the review of their existing spatial data and designated priority areas, the Blue Ridge Highlands was identified as the region with the highest potential for establishing a focal landscape.
+Through a process that included consultation with numerous state and federal agency and non-profit partners and the review of their existing spatial data and designated priority areas, the Virginia Highlands was identified as the region with the highest potential for establishing a focal landscape.
 Criteria that were taken into consideration included established partners already working in the region, importance to priority bird species, a mix of public and private lands, and the extent and condition of remaining forest cover.
 Over the next three months, AMJV facilitated two stakeholder meetings with partners working in the region, which resulted in a finalized boundary of the focal landscape encompassing 2.2 million acres.

 As part of the stakeholder planning process, local partners identified priority habitats and associated species for conservation action in the Virginia Highlands.